This post explains my new standardized pricing for my QuickBooks services starting at $20 or $50 per month.

 - For most other businesses using QuickBooks Plus the cost is $600 per year paid in advance or $50 per month on ACH billing.
 This is the same as QuickBooks standard pricing for their service alone.

 - For businesses that might save a little by using QuickBooks Essentials the cost is is $500 annual paid in advance or $41 per month on ACH billing.
 This is $23.50 per month more than QuickBooks standard pricing for their service alone.
-I generally do not recommend this unless you have no need for tracking inventory or accounting by lines of business, locations or projects and do not need to send 1099s.
+I generally do not recommend this unless in the rare circumstance that you have no need for tracking inventory or accounting by lines of business, locations or projects and do not need to send 1099s.

-- This blog pst does not address pricing of other bookkeeping platforms or accounting services except for the three QuickBooks services listed above.
+- This blog post does not address pricing of other bookkeeping platforms or accounting services including business management integration systems except for the three QuickBooks services listed above.
 Those others should be addressed on a case-by-case basis.

-- If your business does not use an automated bookkeeping system and I am later engaged for accounting or tax services, this basic fee will be added in addition to the cost of the other services.
-No matter where in the process we begin it is always important to start with good bookkeeping records.
+- If your business does not use an automated bookkeeping system and I am later engaged for accounting or tax services, this basic fee will likely be added to the cost of the other services in the engagement agreement.
+No matter where in the process we begin it is always important to start with good bookkeeping records and this is the predominant platform to keep such records.